eddiekyting/SCALOS/README.md

 ## Acknowledgement
 Support by NASA, Award/Contract \#80NSSC19K1661, under the Commercial Supersonic Technology (CST) program, Supersonic Configurations at Low Speeds, with Sarah Langston as the NASA technical grant monitor is gratefully acknowledged.
 The authors would like to thank Peter Coen, Lori Ozoroski, Sriram Rallabhandi, Melissa Carter, and Sarah Langston from NASA for the opportunity to conduct this needed research for supersonic aircraft.
 The authors would also like to thank the staff and crew of the University of Washington’s Kirsten Wind Tunnel (KWT), the 2020-2022 UW senior capstone design project teams, Anwar Moustafa and Colton Hill from class 2021, and Josh Ignacio from class 2022 for their assistance and contributions.

+The authors would also like to thank Dr. David Beck and Erin Wilson from University of Washington for their support, guidance, and feedback in the development of this package.